Professor Anne Orford

 Overview

-Her latest book, International Law and the Politics of History (Cambridge University Press, 2021), was awarded the 2022 European Society of International Law Monograph Prize for Excellence in International Law Scholarship.
-She is also the author of Pensée Critique et Pratique du Droit International (Pedone, 2020), International Authority and the Responsibility to Protect (Cambridge University Press, 2011), and Reading Humanitarian Intervention: Human Rights and the Use of Force in International Law (Cambridge University Press, 2003), and has edited numerous collections, including The Oxford Handbook of the Theory of International Law (Oxford University Press, 2016) (with Florian Hoffmann).
+Her other books include International Authority and the Responsibility to Protect (Cambridge University Press, 2011), Reading Humanitarian Intervention: Human Rights and the Use of Force in International Law (Cambridge University Press, 2003), Revolutions in International Law: The Legacies of 1917 (Cambridge University Press, 2021) (co-edited with Kathryn Greenman, Anna Saunders, and Ntina Tzouvala), and The Oxford Handbook of the Theory of International Law (Oxford University Press, 2016) (co-edited with Florian Hoffmann).

-Professor Orford has been awarded honorary doctorates in law by Lund University, the University of Gothenburg, and the University of Helsinki, the Woodward Medal for Excellence in Humanities and Social Sciences by the University of Melbourne, and three Australian Research Council fellowships, including the Kathleen Fitzpatrick Australian Laureate Fellowship.
+She has been awarded honorary doctorates in law by Lund University, the University of Gothenburg, and the University of Helsinki, the Woodward Medal for Excellence in Humanities and Social Sciences by the University of Melbourne, and three Australian Research Council fellowships, including the Kathleen Fitzpatrick Australian Laureate Fellowship.
 She has presented over 50 named public lectures, keynote speeches, and plenary addresses, including at conferences of the American Society of International Law, the Asian Society of International Law, the Australian Historical Association, the Australian and New Zealand Society of International Law, the European Society of International Law, the French Society of International Law, the Korean Society of International Law, and the US Law and Society Association.

-Over the past three decades, Professor Orford has supervised a group of dynamic doctoral and postdoctoral researchers who have gone on to become leading international legal scholars and practitioners.
+Over the past three decades, she has supervised a group of dynamic doctoral and postdoctoral researchers who have gone on to become leading international legal scholars and practitioners.
 She has established and directed two influential research groups as Foundation Director of the Institute for International Law and the Humanities and Director of the Laureate Program in International Law, both at Melbourne Law School.
 She has also made a significant contribution to research training and mentoring for early career researchers in her field globally, including as founding co-convenor of the Annual Junior Faculty Forum for International Law.
 As Director of the Laureate Program in International Law, she created a global visiting fellowship program that enabled 27 outstanding early career researchers to come from Belgium, Brazil, Colombia, Denmark, Finland, France, Germany, the Netherlands, Singapore, Sweden, the UK, and the US to work with her team in Melbourne.

-Teaching (2024)
+Teaching (2026)

 Research Centres